Akshay-Nagle/learn-graphql/tutorials/frontend/nextjs/tutorial-site/content/auth0-setup.md

 ---
 title: "Auth0 Setup"
 metaTitle: "Auth0 Setup | Next.js GraphQL Serverless Tutorial"
 metaDescription: "The Auth integration will be done with Auth0.
-In this step we will create a new application with Auth0, configure Hasura with JWT secret and create necessary rules in Auth0"
+In this step, we will create a new application with Auth0, configure Hasura with JWT secret and create necessary rules in Auth0."
 ---

 ## Create Auth0 Application